kazburrel/lara-http-enums/README.md

 # LaraHttpEnums

-**A Laravel package for managing HTTP status codes, methods, and other related HTTP enums.**
+**A Laravel package for managing HTTP status codes, methods and other related HTTP enums.**

 ## Description